cgloeckner/gui-share/README.md

 # How it works

 It creates a `.gui-share` folder in the users main folder (which, for us, is synced across devices using a nextcloud server).
-Inside this is a `Austeilen`-folder (source folder for sharing files) and a `Kurse`-folder for custom-created courses (see above).
+Inside this is an `Austeilen`-folder (source folder for sharing files) and a `Kurse`-folder for custom-created courses (see above).
 Each student in a custom course is a symlink to the folder in `Students-Home`, hence the teacher must be signed in to these students' main courses (aka classes).
 The share-script iterates the selected class (in `Students-Home`) or custom class (in `.gui-share/Kurse`) to copy.

 # Problems Introduced